Skip to main content

 Monitor user activity

-To detect security threats coming from your organization’s users, your security officers need the capabilities to oversight activity within your IT infrastructure.
+To detect security threats originating inside your organization, your security officers need the ability to oversee all activity within your IT infrastructure.
 Syteca provides the following user activity tracking capabilities:

 Respond to security incidents

-By quickly detecting and responding to security threats, your organization will be able to reduce the scale of potential damage and prevent data breaches before they even happen.
+By detecting and responding to security threats quickly, your organization will be able to reduce the scale of potential damage and stop data breaches before they even happen.
 Syteca’s incident response capabilities include:

-• Automated incident response mechanisms to configure how Syteca responds to particular user behaviors; response actions include blocking users, stopping applications, displaying warning messages, and blocking USB devices
+• Automated incident response mechanisms that you can configure to tell Syteca how to respond to particular user behaviors, for example, by blocking users, killing processes, displaying warning messages, and blocking USB devices.

-Additionally, Syteca provides incident investigation capabilities, including the generation of customizable reports and exporting of user sessions as tamper-proof digital evidence for forensic investigations.
+Additionally, Syteca assists you with incident investigation and remediation by generating customizable reports and exporting user sessions as tamper-proof digital evidence for forensic investigation.

 Conclusion

 Preventing and mitigating data extraction techniques is a complicated task that involves dealing with both possible attackers and negligent employees.
-By implementing cybersecurity best practices from this article and using proven technologies such as user activity monitoring and UEBA, you’ll cover the lion’s share of potential vulnerabilities.
+By implementing the best cybersecurity practices from this article and using proven technologies such as user activity monitoring and access management, you’ll cover the lion’s share of potential vulnerabilities.

 Share: